icy/git_xy/README.md

 ## Description

-`git_sync` helps to synchronize sub directories between git repositories semi-automatically, and may generate pull requests on `github` if changes are detected on the destination repository.
+`git_xy` helps to synchronize sub directories between git repositories semi-automatically, and may generate pull requests on `github` if changes are detected on the destination repository.

-`git_sync` reads a list of watch configuration from file, and for each of them, `git_sync` fetches changes from the source repository and synchronizes them to destination path (thanks to `rsync`)
+`git_xy` reads a list of watch configuration from file, and for each of them, `git_xy` fetches changes from the source repository and synchronizes them to destination path (thanks to `rsync`)

 ## TOC